FilipKon13/tests-generation/README.md

 ## How it works

 ### Some design choices
 To prevent user from accidentally taking copy of RNG assigned to particular testcase (which could lead to generating same bits over and over) `Testing::generator` method returns wrapper around real reference to RNG object.
-Client-site usage is basically the same as if method returned normal reference (using `operator()` to generate numbers) by there is only one way to assing return value i.e.
+Client-site usage is basically the same as if method returned normal reference (using `operator()` to generate numbers) but there is only one way to assing return value i.e.

     Testing</* */> test;
     auto gen = test.generator(); // Only proper way at the moment